 It’s important to keep your core engaged the entire time you’re doing butterfly kicks.
 Pull in your abs and tighten your glutes and quads.

 To do a proper lunge, you will stand up tall.
-Step forward with your right foot until you get to a 90-degree angle.
-Lower your body to the ground on your lunging leg and then raise back up.
+From this starting position, step forward with your right foot until you get to a 90-degree angle.
+Lower your body to the ground on your lunging leg and then raise it back up.
 You can add hand weights to this for greater resistance.

 Cardio Exercises to Add to Your Morning Routine

-I also like to add in cardio exercises with my bodyweight exercises.
-Like I said, the idea is to work out for 5 minutes straight so you can get your heart rate up.
+I also like to add cardio exercises with my bodyweight workout exercises.
+As I said, the idea is to work out for 5 minutes straight so you can get your heart rate up.
 Here are my go-to cardio exercises.